MPJ-K/MPJ-K/README.md

 Hi, I'm Maurice.

 I'm an amateur programmer.
-I program mainly in JS, but also the occasional bit of C.
+I program mainly in JS and Python, but also the occasional bit of C.
-I'm currently studying Electrical Engineering at university.
-This account is currently used to share various programs, such as Tampermonkey userScripts or scripts for the game *Bitburner*.
+This account is currently used to store and share various programs I have created, such as Tampermonkey userScripts and Python automation scripts.

 <!---
 MPJ-K/MPJ-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.